ymch/php-wol-for-grd/wol/ReadMe_en.txt

     it may not wake up from a power-off (shutdown) state.
     In such cases, use "Hibernate" mode.

-This software is licensed under the GPL v2.
+This software is licensed under the MIT.
 Naturally, it is free of charge.
 Furthermore, the author assumes no responsibility whatsoever for any damages or other issues arising from the use of this script.